-- 17.2 Public officers must evaluate the eligibility of contractors by reviewing required licenses, certifications and other authorisation documents, and assessing the contractor's ability to meet other threshold requirements to qualify to supply goods or services to the Government.
-Contractors must be financially sound and capable of delivering the Government's requirement.
-This does not necessarily mean that the largest contractors with the most extensive track record should be awarded the contract.
-The public officer may, in consultation with the Director, consider whether specified businesses may be invited to submit a bid on a portion or aspect of the solicitation for goods or services and may conduct special instruction sessions for specified businesses. - 17.3 The evaluation of an overseas contractor's financial standing must include a review of the contractor's bank references.
-Public officers must use the form prescribed by OPMP to request that the Office of the Tax Commissioner, the Department of Social Insurance, and the Accountant General's Department perform financial checks to determine if any local contractor has any outstanding debt with the Government.
-Public officers must not enter into a contract on behalf of the Government with a contractor when the contractor owes money to the Government unless the contractor executes an agreement to participate in a repayment plan. - 17.4 Public officers must evaluate a contractor's technical capacity by assessing the contractor's ability to meet the requirements of the specifications, including the use of quality management systems, human resources, health and safety and environmental management systems where relevant and appropriate to the performance of the contract. - 17.5 The Authorised Officer must disqualify a contractor if he finds that the information submitted concerning the qualifications of the contractor was false, a misrepresentation, materially inaccurate or incomplete. - 17.6 The Authorised Officer may require a contractor that was pre-qualified to demonstrate its qualifications again with the same criteria used to pre-qualify the contractor.
+- 16.1 The pre-qualification procedure may be used to identify contractors that are qualified to supply goods, services or works to the Government before solicitation of bids.
+The public authority must evaluate the qualifications of contractors with objective criteria set out in the pre-qualification documents.
+Additional information and template documents are available in the Procurement Procedure Manual.
+The evaluation criteria must be weighted and fall under one of the following three (3) headings: - (a) Eligibility; - (b) Financial standing; and - (c) Technical capacity. - 16.2 Public officers must evaluate the eligibility of contractors by reviewing required licenses, certifications and other authorisation documents, and assessing the contractor's ability to meet other threshold requirements to qualify to supply goods, services or works to the Government. - 16.3 The evaluation of an overseas contractor's financial standing must include a review of the contractor's bank references.
+Authorised Officers must use the form prescribed by OPMP to request that the Office of the Tax Commissioner, the Department of Social Insurance, and the Accountant General's Department perform financial checks to determine if any local contractor has any outstanding debt with the Government.
+Public officers must not enter into a contract on behalf of the Government with a contractor when the contractor owes money to the Government unless the contractor executes an agreement to participate in a repayment plan. - 16.4 Public officers must evaluate a contractor's technical capacity by assessing the contractor's ability to meet the requirements of the specifications, including the use of quality management systems, human resources, health and safety and environmental management systems where relevant and appropriate to the performance of the contract. - 16.5 The public authority must disqualify a contractor if it finds that the information submitted concerning the qualifications of the contractor was false, a misrepresentation, materially inaccurate or incomplete. - 16.6 The public authority may require a contractor that was pre-qualified to demonstrate its qualifications again with the same criteria used to pre-qualify the contractor.
 Any contractor that fails to demonstrate its qualifications must be disqualified.

-18 Request for Quotations
+17. Request for Quotations

-- 18.1 A public officer may engage in a Low or Intermediate Value Procurement by means of a request for quotations for the procurement of readily available goods or services that are not specifically produced or provided to the particular description of the public authority and for which there is an established market. - 18.2 Where a public officer engages in procurement by means of a request for quotations under paragraph 18.1, he must request quotations from as many contractors as practicable, but from at least three (3).
-Each contractor from which a quotation is requested must be informed whether any elements other than the charges for the subject matter of the procurement itself are to be included in the price. - 18.3 Each contractor is permitted to give only one price quotation and is not permitted to change its quotation.
-The public officer must not enter into negotiations with any contractor with respect to a quotation presented by the contractor in response to a request for quotations. - 18.4 The successful quotation must be the lowest-priced, most responsive quotation that represents the best value for money and meets the needs of the public authority as set out in the request for quotations.
-The lowest price must be accepted or reasons for not accepting the lowest price must be documented.
+- 17.1 A public authority may engage in a Low or Intermediate Value Procurement by means of a request for quotations for the procurement of readily available goods, services or works that are not specifically produced or provided to the particular description of the public authority and for which there is an established market. - 17.2 Where a public authority engages in procurement by means of a request for quotations under paragraph 17.1, it must request quotations from as many contractors as practicable, but from at least three (3).
+Each contractor from which a quotation is requested must be informed whether any elements other than the charges for the subject matter of the procurement itself are to be included in the price. - 17.3 Each contractor is permitted to give only one price quotation and is not permitted to change its quotation.
+The public authority must not enter into negotiations with any contractor with respect to a quotation presented by the contractor in response to a request for quotations. - 17.4 The successful quotation must be the lowest-priced, most responsive quotation that represents the best value for money and meets the needs of the public authority as set out in the request for quotations.

-19 Request for Proposals without Negotiation
+18. Request for Proposals without Negotiation